Andrea/andrea.github.io/_posts/2012-06-16-reading-diary-real-world-functional-programming-day-1.markdown

 - functional
 ---

-I‘ve been feeling that I m missing out by not knowing much about functional programming and this book was recommended to my many times, so I started reading it.
+I‘ve been feeling that I'm missing out by not knowing much about functional programming and this book was recommended to my many times, so I started reading it.